Danielle's Place of Crafts and Activities

 Here is an idea relating to Purim sent in by Joanna Moore on our bulletin board:

-I introduce the story of Esther as a melodrama with Haman as the villian and Esther & Mordecai as the heroes.
+I introduce the story of Esther as a melodrama with Haman as the villain and Esther & Mordecai as the heroes.
 I encourage the children to "boo and hiss" when the name Haman is mentioned and "cheer" when Esther and Mordecai are mentioned.

 I tell them that even today Jewish families celebrate the holiday of "Purim" to remember this event.
 They always eat a pastry called "Haman's Ears."
 I buy, slice, and bake sugar cookies, slice them as directed on the package.
 Re-shape them into "ear shapes," sprinkle them with poppy seeds, and bake.
 The kids love eating "Haman's ears" and they'll never forget this wonderful story of God's sovereignty.
-Thanks, Joanna, for taking the time to share this with us.

 The following crafts and activities come from The Resource Room.
 To get the complete lesson with the craft patterns, songs, and activities go to the Esther Bible Lesson on The Resource Room.

-1. Give each child a piece of card stock and have them draw shapes and patterns on it to decorate it.
-(Patterns for this craft are available on The Resource Room).
-Roll the finished paper up and glue the sides together.
+2. Roll the finished paper up and glue the sides together.
 Staple the bottom closed, and then fill with dried beans.
 To finish, staple the top closed.

-3. Play a review game using a king's scepter - Make a golden scepter from a wrapping paper tube or rolled up newspapers.
+Make a golden scepter from a wrapping paper tube or rolled up newspapers.
 Divide your children up into two teams.
 Tell them that you are going to pretend to be the king, and you will be holding the golden scepter.
 You will take turns asking questions of each team, but the only person who can answer the question is the person to which you extend the golden scepter.
 The person to whom you extend the golden scepter, should touch the top of the scepter with his or her finger and try to answer the question.
 Any child that speaks without having the golden scepter extended to them is out of the game.
 If a child does not know the answer to a question, he or she sits down.
 The team with the last person standing wins.

 Written by Carolyn Warvel